Velocidex/velociraptor-docs/content/blog/2019/2019-12-08-velociraptor-to-elasticsearch-3a9fc02c6568/_index.md

 ## Slice & Dice with Logstash

 Want to reshape, filter or enrich the data?
 Well you could do that by writing custom Velociraptor artifacts, however you might already have an existing data pipeline that includes Logstash.
-This is a common architecture in information security environments where Logstash provides centralised flow control, data enrichment and standardisation functions prior to the data being fed into Elasticsearch.
+This is a common architecture in information security environments where Logstash provides centralised flow control, data enrichment and standardization functions prior to the data being fed into Elasticsearch.

 While Velociraptor doesn’t directly support Logstash, integration can be achieved by making Logstash emulate the Elasticsearch Bulk API.
 To make this work you’ll need to install the Logstash [ES_bulk codec plugin](https://www.elastic.co/guide/en/logstash/current/plugins-codecs-es_bulk.html), since this is not one of the pre-installed plugins.